CHILD AND FAMILY INVESTIGATOR in DENVER, CO

 CFIs are usually attorneys or mental health professionals who are specifically trained in family law matters and child development.
 They are independent neutral third parties, so they do not represent either parent.
 CFIs also do not represent your child(ren).
 A Child and Family Investigator is strictly tasked with investigating and making recommendations regarding what arrangements they believe are in the best interests of your child(ren).

-Partners Erika Gebhardt and Meagan Moodie are experienced Child and Family Investigators.
-As knowledgeable family law attorneys, Erika and Meagan can either be appointed as a CFI in cases where they do not represent one of the parties, or, if you are a client of GEM Family Law, you have the benefit of their training and experience to provide insight into your case.
+Attorneys Erika Gebhardt, Meagan Moodie, and Heather Landauer are trained Child and Family Investigators.
+Paralegal Jennifer Miles is also a trained Child and Family Investigator.
+Our knowledgeable family law attorneys can either be appointed as a CFI in cases where they do not represent one of the parties, or, if you are a client of GEM Family Law, you have the benefit of their training and experience to provide insight into your case.
 Each of our attorneys has experience working with CFIs and will help guide you through the often-nerve-wracking process.
 Our attorneys will help you decide if a CFI may be required in your case.